Getting Around Nepal: The Journey of a Lifetime

 Hitchhiking

 Hitchhiking is not a common transport option in Nepal.
 So, do not expect hitchhiking as a mode of transport while you travel in Nepal.
+While increasingly practiced by backpackers on routes like Pokhara-Jomsom, it remains uncommon and requires discernment.

 Accommodation

 • Booking: Booking is available in hotels in Nepal.
 You can visit the websites of those hotels and book rooms.
+Agoda and Booking.com work well in cities.

 • Rating: You can check the ratings of the hotel before booking or visiting the hotel.
-Some visitors who have previously stayed in that hotel would leave reviews and ratings on the feedback area of the website.
+Some visitors who have previously stayed in that hotel would leave reviews and ratings in the feedback area of the website.
 Make decisions according to those reviews if you don’t know which to choose.

 • Cost-effective: Hotels in Nepal are quite reasonable.
 You may even get discounts if you dodge peak season.
 Accommodations at higher altitudes can be slightly costly.
 Otherwise, homestays are affordable.

 • Parking: Hotels here normally have ample space for parking both cars and bikes.
 Look for the parking sign if you have to park in the street.
-If you park in the non-parking space, your vehicle will be towed.
+If you park in a non-parking space, your vehicle will be towed.

 • Camp: You can camp in open areas if you wish to carry the essentials for camping with you.
 Camping amidst the mesmerizing nature in Nepal is relaxing and calming.
+Obtain permits for camping inside National Parks.

 Weather

-You can visit Nepal any time of the year as all seasons are considered the best time to visit Nepal.
+You can visit Nepal any time of the year, as all seasons are considered the best time to visit Nepal.
 But, since Nepal is a multicultural country, different festivals are celebrated in different seasons.
 Similarly, you choose seasons for trekking at different geographical destinations for a better experience.

 There are four seasons in Nepal.
 They are as follows:

 • Spring: Spring is the most favorable season of all four seasons in Nepal for trekkers.
 The temperature is neither too high nor too low, and the sky is clear most of the time.
 Spring occurs during March and lasts till May.
 It is the time when the forests are dense with various flora and vegetation.
 The weather is suitable to travel for long hours without much difficulty.
+Rhododendrons bloom spectacularly.

 Food